Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Delegation Pattern

-Task("reviewer agent", "Review all changes in src/auth/")
+Task("reviewer", "Review changes in src/auth/")

 Decision Handling

-When user input is needed:
+When user input needed:

-1. Add to decisions.json
+1. Add to decisions.json:

 {